 Current Huston-Tillotson University students taking courses at other colleges/universities must have prior approval from the Provost and Vice President for Academic Affairs to assure transfer of course credit.
-Forms for securing such approval are available in the Registrar's Office.
-An official transcript of all courses completed at another institution must be forwarded to the Registrar's Office.
+Forms for securing such approval are available in the Office of Records and Registration.
+An official transcript of all courses completed at another institution must be forwarded to the Office of Records and Registration.
 Transfer credit is not counted in calculating a student's cumulative GPA.